dhawal-793/Skill-India-ML-AI-Internship-Summer-Olympics-Analysis/README.md

 # Skill-India-ML-AI-Internship-Summer Olympics Analysis
-This repository is having all the codes and logic for analysis of Summer Olympics using data.
+Analysis & Prediction of Summer Olympics using past data.

 -----
 ### About the Repository?